 Student Medical Laboratory Technician Programme

-The Student Medical Laboratory Technician (SMLT) programme is a two-year programme in which suitable candidates from within and outside of PathCare are recruited to undergo training to become Qualified Medical Laboratory Technicians in Clinical Pathology or Histology.
+The Student Medical Laboratory Technician (SMLT) programme is a two-year programme for which suitable candidates from within and outside of PathCare are recruited to undergo training to become Qualified Medical Laboratory Technicians in Clinical Pathology or Histology.
 While South Africa is experiencing a shortage of qualified medical technologists, this qualification is one means to help bridge the gap.
-As rapid technological advances take place, the pathology industry envisages the need for more suitably qualified laboratory technicians and PathCare provides the opportunity for individuals to enter this environment.
+As rapid technological advances take place, the pathology industry envisages the need for more suitably qualified laboratory technicians.
+PathCare provides the opportunity for individuals to enter this environment.

 The programme is run along similar lines to a learnership in which the students have theory and practical study in training rooms and rotations through various PathCare training laboratories for practical work.
 The subjects studied by those students aims to become Clinical Pathology Technicians are Anatomy and Physiology, Safety in the Laboratory, Medical Ethics, Chemical Pathology, Haematology and Microbiology.
 Students wishing to pursue the Histology Technician qualification follow the same initial generic training programme before substituting Histology for the Chemistry, Haematology and Microbiology disciplines.
 In addition, the students undergo training in the use of our Laboratory Information Systems and Life Skills training programmes further equip the students for the workplace.
 The trainers and supervisors are all qualified registered medical practitioners in their discipline of speciality.